Inmate facing new charge after attacking correctional officers

 BATON ROUGE - Authorities say a female inmate is facing a new charge after attacking correctional officers.

-The incident was reported at the woman's facility on Old Hammond Highway just after 1 p.m.
+The incident was reported at the woman's facility on Old Scenic Highway just after 1 p.m.
 Wednesday.
 According to the arrest report, the victims were attempting to give Jodie Savoie her ordered medication when things turned violent.

 Savoie is accused of punching one victim on the side of the face and ripping out a "large clump" of hair from the second victim's head.
 At some point during the struggle, the victims were able to give Savoie her court-ordered medication.
 They then received medical attention for their injuries.